$0 Ohio Foster Care Quick-Start Checklist

 How soon after failing can I schedule a reinspection?

 Timeline varies by agency.
-Once you correct the deficiencies and document the corrections (often with photos or receipts for purchased equipment), you contact your agency to schedule a follow-up inspection.
-Some agencies can return within a week; others with heavy caseloads may take three to four weeks.
-Preventing the failure in the first place — by running your own self-check first — eliminates this delay entirely.
+Once you correct the deficiencies and document the corrections (often with photos or receipts for purchased equipment), contact your agency to schedule a follow-up inspection.
+Preventing the failure in the first place — by running your own self-check first — avoids this delay.

 Get Your Free Ohio Foster Care Quick-Start Checklist